orra-dev/orra/docs/sdks/js-sdk.md

 1. **Error Handling**
     - Implement comprehensive error handling in your business logic
     - Use retries for transient failures
-    - Only propagate errors to Orra after recovery attempts are exhausted

 2. **Schema Design**
     - Be specific about input/output types